shivrm/old-site/_blog/lisp1.md

 ## Designing the Lexer

 Now that we have our tokens, we need a way to split a string and generate this Tokens.
-I'll use a `struct` called `Lexer` that does this.
-I'll also implement a `new` method that takes a string as an argument and returns a `Lexer`.
+We'll use a `struct` called `Lexer` that does this.
+We'll also implement a `new` method that takes a string as an argument and returns a `Lexer`.

 ```
 use std::str::Chars;